open-telemetry/oteps/text/0066-separate-context-propagation.md

 existing set of HTTP headers.

 ### Optional: Global Propagators
-It is often convenient to create a chain of propagators during program initialization, and then access these combined propagators later in the program.
+It may be convenient to create a list of propagators during program initialization, and then access these propagators later in the program.
 To facilitate this, global injectors and extractors are optionally available.
 However, there is no requirement to use this feature.